-Bivonas Law is a leading criminal litigation and commercial disputes boutique based in the City of London.
+Bivonas Law is a leading white collar crime, regulatory and commercial disputes law firm based in the City of London.

-Bivonas Law was established in 1997 and from the outset has acted in large-scale commercial disputes, criminal investigations and prosecutions and regulatory investigations.
+Bivonas Law was established in 1997 and from the outset has acted in serious criminal and regulatory investigations, together with a number of notorious commercial disputes.

-We have a track record spanning two decades of succeeding in cases where our client, usually an individual or a privately owned business, is facing significant financial, reputational or criminal liability exposure.
-Our clients’ opponents often include banks and financial institutions, multinational companies and government agencies including law enforcement and regulators.
+We have a track record spanning 25 years, of succeeding in cases where our client, either an individual or corporation, is facing significant financial, reputational or criminal exposure.
+Our clients’ opponents are typically banks and financial institutions, multinational companies and government agencies including law enforcement and regulators.

-Our cases are often multi-jurisdictional and high profile.
-We have a global network of personally known and trusted high level advisers, experts and business connections, which allows us to meet the most complex of challenges and succeed for our clients.
+Our commercial disputes are often multi-jurisdictional and high profile.
+We have a global network of personally known and trusted international high level advisers, experts and business connections, which allows us to meet the most complex of challenges and succeed for our clients.